Threadless completions

-Threadless completions let you use the OpenAI-compatible chat completions endpoint (POST /api/v1/chat/completions) without creating persistent conversation threads.
-Each request is stateless — you send the full conversation history in the request and receive a response, just like the standard OpenAI API.
+Threadless completions use the OpenAI-compatible chat completions endpoint (POST /api/v1/chat/completions) without creating persistent chat threads.
+Each call is stateless: you send the full message history in the request and get a response, like the standard OpenAI API.

-POST /api/v1/chat/completionsrequest with amessagesarray and amodel(model ID or AI agent ID). - The platform processes the request using the same LLM pipeline as regular chats.
+POST /api/v1/chat/completionswith amessagesarray and amodel(model ID or AI agent ID). - The platform runs the same LLM path as regular chats.

-- The response is returned as either a streaming SSE response or a collected JSON response, depending on the
+- The response is either streaming (SSE) or a full JSON body, depending on

 curl -X POST /api/v1/chat/completions \